MingLee02/MingLee02.github.io/work/index.md

 	<li>Angular-bootstrap</li>
 </ul>
 <div class="project-description">
-	<p><a href="https://github.com/incuna/angular-user-management/pull/8/files">Delete User Directive</a></p>
+	<p><a href="https://github.com/incuna/angular-user-management/pull/8/files">Delete User Function</a></p>

-	This was I think my first ever directive, with a delete request.
+	This piece of work is esentially a directive that allows a user to delete his/her account.
+	The directive calls a method on a service which sends a DELETE request to a specified url.
 </div>

 <p><strong>Angular external link interceptor</strong></p>